BitNinja01/golf-cartographer/README.md

 3. Run the tool

 This will automatically:
-- Position all 18 holes in the "top" area
 - Rotate holes so that the greens are closest to the top of the page
+- Position and scale all 18 holes into the top page
-- Extract and scale greens to fit inside the "bottom" grid
+- Extract and scale a copy of each green, and fit each one inside the bottom page grid

 #### Step 4: Add Hole Label
 ```